yingweiwo

 Additional Infomation

-Daminozide — also known as Alar, Kylar, B-NINE, DMASA, SADH, or B 995 — is a plant growth regulator, a chemical sprayed on fruit to regulate their growth, make their harvest easier, and keep apples from falling off the trees before they are ripe.
-This makes sure they are red and firm for storage.
-Alar was first approved for use in the U.S. in 1963, it was primarily used on apples until 1989 when it was voluntarily withdrawn by the manufacturer after the U.S. Environmental Protection Agency proposed banning it based on unacceptably high cancer risks to consumers.
+According to the U.S. Environmental Protection Agency (EPA), daminohydrazide may be carcinogenic.
+2,2-Dimethylhydrazine succinate is a tasteless white crystal or powder.
+(NTP, 1992) Daminohydrazide is a straight-chain fatty acid.
+Daminohydrazide—also known as Alar, Kylar, B-NINE, DMASA, SADH, or B 995—is a plant growth regulator, a chemical sprayed on fruit to regulate its growth, facilitate harvesting, and prevent apples from falling from the tree before ripening.
+This ensures that apples remain bright red and firm during storage.
+Alar was first approved for use in the U.S. in 1963, primarily for apples, until 1989, when manufacturers voluntarily withdrew the product after the EPA proposed banning it due to its high carcinogenic risk to consumers.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.